jdofat/MiniProject4JadeDofat/README.md

 ## Description

-This project is a simple app that uses django to let students search for entry level jobs.
-The Internship Finder also allows users to browse internships, view details, and search for opportunities There is also a log in option and a Django admin panel for managing internship entries and uses Bootstrap and a modal.
+This project uses django to let students search for entry level jobs.
+The Internship Finder allows users to browse internships and view job details.
+There is also a log in option and a Django admin panel for managing internship entries and uses Bootstrap and a modal.
+The POST and GET routes support the search submissions.

 # The pages: